StackVista/stackstate-docs/ui-stackpack-resources/Cloudera/1.3.1/detailed-overview.md

        # mandatory
        api_version: <api_version> # v18
      ```
-2. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to publish the configuration changes.
+2. [Restart the Rancher Observability Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to publish the configuration changes.
-3. Once the Agent is restarted, wait for the Agent to collect the data and send it to StackState.
+3. Once the Agent is restarted, wait for the Agent to collect the data and send it to Rancher Observability.